matiagimenez/cryptoward/README.md

 1. **Regular Price Scraping:**

-    Constant monitoring of cryptocurrencies with up-to-date records, retrieving current prices of Bitcoin and Ethereum at regular intervals (e.g., every minute, hour, etc.) and storing them in a Google Sheets document.
+    Constant monitoring of cryptocurrencies with up-to-date records, retrieving current prices of Bitcoin and Ethereum at regular intervals and storing them in a Google Sheets document.

 2. **Price History:**